vitalielias/matwerk-monitoring/README.md

 ## Adding New Scripts / Styles

 New scripts and styles can be added to the [static](https://git.rwth-aachen.de/jonathan.a.hartman1/rpdm-dashboard-template/-/tree/main/static) folder, then referenced in the [templates/partials/head.html.j2](https://git.rwth-aachen.de/jonathan.a.hartman1/rpdm-dashboard-template/-/blob/main/templates/partials/head.html.j2) or [templates/partials/scripts.html.j2](https://git.rwth-aachen.de/jonathan.a.hartman1/rpdm-dashboard-template/-/blob/main/templates/partials/scripts.html.j2) as appropriate.

-# Did I miss anything?
-Or is something not working?
-Did I do something strange or boneheaded?

-Probably.
-I'm kinda making this up as I go along.
-Open an issue and I'll take a look at it.

 # Services to Monitor and their respective metrics